-You are welcomed to contact the VIPI Program Producer to see if you and VIPI could be the right fit!
+You are welcome to contact us to see if you and VIPI could be the right fit!

 This consultation was done in light of how COVID-19 has reshaped the arts sector- locally, nationally and globally.
 The hypothesis was that the Producers Mentorship Program model needed to shift in response to how independent producing practice has been affected by COVID-19.

 We consulted with all four target groups: First Peoples, Culturally and Linguistically Diverse peoples or people of colour, people living with disability and people based regionally; alongside independent producers who do not identify from these four target groups, but who have extensive independent producing experience.

 The model for Rounds 2 and 3 was designed in response to the feedback received from these independent producers.

 What are the relevant dates for the Producers Mentorship Program?

 1 July – Round 3 EOIs for Producers Mentorship Program opens

 02 August – Round 3 EOIs for Producers Mentorship Program closes